Shikaga/TimesheetBuddy/readme.md

+# Specifying the URL

+The URL for the server in index.html is not dynamic; this link is to create a bookmark bar shortcut.

+The URL is currently hardcoded so should be modified once the deployment environment is known.

 # Installing SSL Certificates

 To get it working, generate the certificates and put them in a folder called 'private' in the server folder (this is excluded by the .gitignore)